nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/assign-a-floating-IP.md

 IP address in the network to which the instance is assigned.
 This IP address is permanently associated with the instance until the instance is terminated.

-However, in addition to the fixed IP address, a floating IP address can also be attached to an instance.
-Unlike fixed IP addresses, floating IP addresses can have their associations modified at any time, regardless of the state of the instances involved.
+However, in addition to the fixed IP address, a Floating IP address can also be attached to an instance.
+Unlike fixed IP addresses, Floating IP addresses can have their associations modified at any time, regardless of the state of the instances involved.
 Floating IPs are a limited resource, so your project will have a quota based on its needs.
 You should only assign public IPs to VMs that need them.
-This procedure details the reservation of a floating IP address from an existing pool of addresses and the association of that address with a specific instance.
+This procedure details the reservation of a Floating IP address from an existing pool of addresses and the association of that address with a specific instance.

 By attaching a Floating IP to your instance, you can ssh into your vm from your